wayahead/Documents/pg-howto.md

 #### Load Installed Extension

+You must select database first, then load extensions to the database

 ```
+$ psql --host=localhost --port=6336 --dbname=<dbname> --username=<username> --password
 postgres=# CREATE EXTENSION IF NOT EXISTS "citext";
 postgres=# CREATE EXTENSION IF NOT EXISTS "pgcrypto";
 postgres=# CREATE EXTENSION IF NOT EXISTS "uuid-ossp";